An operator splitting analysis of Wasserstein--Fisher--Rao gradient flows: Conclusion Future Work

 \section{Conclusion \& Future Work}

 Operator splitting methods lie at the heart of many gradient flow based algorithms, in particular, for discretisations of the Wasserstein--Fisher--Rao gradient flow.
 We examine errors introduced by splitting schemes whereby the Wasserstein and Fisher--Rao operators are solved separately (and exactly).
+Such schemes preserve the invariant measure, but produce dynamics that differ from the exact WFR flow.
 We develop variational formulae for the split schemes and identify a perturbation which modifies the dynamics.
 It is demonstrated that the order in which these operators are evaluated can have a considerable impact on convergence speed, without affecting $\pi$-invariance.
 This impact is unsurprisingly more pronounced when the chosen step size is large, but not so large that it is nearly equivalent to evaluating either the Wasserstein or Fisher-Rao flow alone.
-In practical terms, this means that a sequence of alternating operators with a fixed step size $\gamma$ can be re-arranged (e.g. such that $m$ consecutive steps of size $\gamma$ of the same operator are evaluated) in order to reduce time to convergence, with no extra computational burden.
+In practical terms, this means that a carefully chosen splitting can exhibit faster convergence to the target than the exact WFR dynamics and thus a wise choice of splitting can reduce time to convergence without increasing the computational cost.
+Our work thus highlights that in the context of gradient flow PDEs for sampling one should focus on numerically approximating the split dynamics rather than the exact flow.

-We focus primarily on characterising this behaviour in the Gaussian case and then more broadly in the strongly log-concave case, showing that although the exact Wasserstein--Fisher--Rao flow preserves log-concavity uniformly in time, under some conditions.
-Decay rates of the exact WFR flow are then characterised in terms of the symmetrised $\KL$, using the derived log-concavity constants and new functional inequalities for Fisher--Rao flows in \cite{carrillo_fisher-rao_2024}.
+We characterise this behaviour in the Gaussian case, where we analyse the evolution of the $\KL$ to $\pi$ using analytic formulas rather than bounds (Section~\ref{sec:gaussian}).
+As a generalisation, we consider the strongly log-concave case and show that the exact Wasserstein--Fisher--Rao flow preserves log-concavity uniformly in time, under some conditions (Section~\ref{sec:logconcave}).
+This is in sharp contrast with the Wasserstein flow which is known to preserve log-concavity only in the Gaussian case \cite{Kolesnikov2001}.

-There are several avenues for future work, including (but not limited to) 1) quantifying the impact of further space and time discretisations of the W and FR flows, which are currently assumed to be evaluated exactly; 2) using the derived results to develop adaptive step size splitting schemes and to determine which ordering is preferrable and finally 3) in more precisely quantifying the acceleration/deceleration of symmetrised $\KL$ due to splitting.
+An upper bound on $\KL$ decay of the exact WFR flow is then characterised in terms of the symmetrised $\KL$, using the derived log-concavity constants and new functional inequalities for Fisher--Rao flows in \cite{carrillo_fisher-rao_2024}.
+Proposition~\ref{prop:decayJexactWFR} establishes that the WFR flow does in fact reduce the symmetrised KL at a rate which is given by the sum of the rate of the W flow and the rate of the FR flow as conjectured in \cite{domingo-enrich2023an}.
+An analogous result is obtained for the split dynamics where the W flow is evaluated first, then FR, using the variational formula derived in Section~\ref{sec:splitting}.